thenry42/PrettyLlama/README.md

 Assuming the installation went well, you can launch the program by clicking on its icon in the App panel.
 It should open a new window.

-Note that the desktop file use ```gnome-terminal```.
-You can also pin the app to the Dashboard for quick access.
+You can also pin the app to your Dashboard for quick access.

+Note that the desktop file use ```gnome-terminal``` to open a new terminal.

 ### How it works ?